CERT-Polska/mquery/INSTALL.md

 ## Kubernetes

-Not strictly supported, but we use it internally so it's battle-tested.
+Not strictly supported, but production ready - it's used internally in a few places, including CERT.PL.
-Take a look at the `./deploy/k8s` directory for hints.

-- Good for production - it's webscale!
-- Terrible for development.